Veterans Memorial Building - Redding CA

-The Shasta County Veterans Memorial Building was constructed under the PWA and completed in 1939.
+The Shasta County Veterans Memorial Building was constructed with funding from the Public Works Administration (PWA) and completed in 1939.
 There is a bronze plaque near the entrance marking the contribution of the Federal Emergency Administration of Public Works, i.e., the PWA.

 A 2009 article in the Redding Record Searchlight said the following about the hall:

 “Built with New Deal economic stimulus money during the Great Depression, the Veterans Memorial Building in downtown Redding turns 70 this year and it’s probably never looked better – belying decades of often tense relations between local veterans and Shasta County officials over the hall’s operation and maintenance…”

 The veterans hall is an example of the Late Moderne style and is one of a handful of architecturally significant buildings in Redding.
 Buildings like it “still stand as monuments to nationalism based on need,” wrote architectural historian David Gebbard in his book Architecture in San Francisco and Northern California.
 “That was a great era of design,” said Redding architect Les Melburg of the Moderne period.
 “It’s a great building – there’s an industrial chic to it, a classic simplicity but with layers of details and design interest.” (quoted in Redding Record Searchlight article)